sugarsack/sugar/docs/tutor_runner_module.md

 module _implementation_ will not load (others theoretically might go in, if they implement everything correctly).

-We also annotated the interface that it returns a dictionary, which is in Sugar case _always_ true.
+We also annotated the interface that it returns a dictionary, which is _always_ in case for Sugar.

 ### Defining Output Schema